civl-verifier/civl-verifier.github.io/doc.md

 ## Yielding Procedures

-Yielding procedures (identified by the `:yields` attribute) describe the actual concurrent program.
+Yielding procedures describe the actual concurrent program.
 There are two kinds: *action procedures* that get summarized by atomic actions, and *mover procedures* that get summarized by pre/postconditions.